 Anelise Bell Bottom Pants Pattern Overview

 Just like the rest of our pants patterns, this listing is for a high waisted flare pants digital download PDF sewing pattern with bell bottoms.
 A classic and timeless flare pant pattern that will meet all your sewing needs.
 Super quick to put together and perfect for those new to dressmaking.
-A direct download email will be sent to you once the order is complete
+We also have a jean flared version if you want to check it out.

 More of what's inside our pattern